Video shows man in military fatigues shooting mentally disabled Palestinian in West Bank – KION546

 “Anybody who meets Tarek can tell immediately he has special needs,” Diaa Abu Abed said.
 “His brain works like a child’s does.”

-When Tarek Abu Abed told the men that he did not have identification, an argument ensued, according to his brother.

-That is where the video, which is filmed down a street from the incident, begins.
+The video, which is filmed down a street from the incident, appears to show the moments after Tarek said he did not have identification.
 It shows three men in military fatigues standing over a man who is on his hands and knees, and next to a man in a red shirt, identified by Diaa as Tarek’s friend.

 “The man in the video wearing red came to defend him to tell the Israeli soldiers that my brother has special needs,” Diaa Abu Abed said.
 “He’s known amongst the community for his mental disabilities.
 The soldiers refused to listen.”